mochatriathlete/100-days-of-code/log.md

 I'm finding that I need to work more on my algorithms got the basic ones down but I want to move beyond those

 Link to work:

+Day 43: February 19, 2017

+**Today's Progress:**
+Codewars and algorithms
+**Thoughts:**
+Think I'm coming down something - writing it down and will type later Link to work:

+Day 44: February 21, 2017

+**Today's Progress:**
+JavaScript 30

+**Thoughts:**
+Sick with the flu hard to concentrate on coding

+Link to work: